-Region Reason Aim Azores .
-6.0 Aquaculture in the Azores is an emerging sector, considered potentially important for the development of the Blue Growth in the region.
+Region Reason Aim Azores Aquaculture in the Azores is an emerging sector, considered potentially important for the development of the Blue Growth in the region.
 Transfer policy recommendations and possible ideas and solutions for the prevention, monitoring, and reduction of marine litter from the aquaculture sector before it expands.
-Portugal Mainland Aquaculture in Portugal Mainland is growing, and new techniques, such as offshore aquaculture, and new species are being planned and tested.
+Portugal Mainland Aquaculture in Portugal Mainland is growing, and new techniques , such as offshore aquaculture, and new species are being planned and tested .
+Transfer policy recommendations and possible ideas and solutions for the prevention, monitoring, and reduction of marine litter from the aquaculture sector, to implement into the already existing exploitations.
+Canary Islands Canary Islands are a relevant region in terms of aquaculture, being at 3 rd place in Spain for finfish production.
+The plan is to expand the sector, with the production of new species (e.g. shellfish).
 Transfer policy recommendations and possible ideas and solutions for the prevention, monitoring, and reduction of marine litter from the aquaculture sector, to implement into the already existing exploitations.